 The coursework required for the Master of Professional Studies in Design Management & Communications includes two core courses, Ethical Design and Capstone, as well as foundation and elective coursework.
 Below represents a sample of course offerings.
 Format and content may change.

 Core Courses (6 credits)

-The first core course, Ethical Design (MPDM 500), is taken at the beginning of the student’s studies, and the second, Capstone (MPDM 900), is taken during the student’s final term.
+The first core course, Ethical Design (MPDC 500), is taken at the beginning of the student’s studies, and the second, Capstone (MPDC 900), is taken during the student’s final term.
 Course descriptions for both core courses are below.

 Visual communications and design professionals face ethical challenges that impact both personal and organizational integrity.
 In recognition of the overarching importance of sound ethical judgment in these fields, Georgetown MPS students start their program with a required core course in applied ethics.
 Students will gain a solid foundation in ethics and relate what they learn to their own professional situation through class discussions, case studies, and guest lectures conducted by industry experts.
 Looking at ethics through a professional lens, students are asked to explore their own values and are challenged to codify and commit to their own code of ethics in relation to a broad range of professional codes of conduct and best practices.
 Foundational concepts in ethics are woven throughout the program’s other courses and revisited throughout a student’s tenure in the program.

 The culmination of the program is the capstone course in which students apply the comprehensive skills they have built throughout their study of the concept and practice of design management and communications.
 After identifying and securing a client, students respond to a

 design challenge by creating a well-researched and creative visual communications project.
 Students have the opportunity to apply their visual design and management skills in a creative team setting.
 Throughout the semester, multiple forms of assessment—including quick-fire challenges, written projects, an ethical response paper, and a final project—track and evaluate each student's level of competency in all DMC program learning goals.